5 Killer Email Marketing Mistakes to Avoid

 Allowing your customers to unsubscribe should be as easy as possible.
 And if someone doesn’t want to receive your emails anymore, hiding the unsubscribe link isn’t going to make them suddenly want to purchase your product.

 Don’t hide the unsubscribe link.
 And once they unsubscribe, respect it.
-Do not send them any more email campaigns.
-Otherwise, you risk failing to comply with GDPR.
+Do not send them any email campaigns.
+Otherwise, you risk failing to comply with GDPR and can get fined.

 Email marketing is still the most preferred communication channel for customers and is a strategy that will always out-perform all other marketing channels.
-Follow these tips, measure your performance and make email marketing your most successful channel.
+Follow these tips, avoid the mistakes and make email marketing your most successful channel.

 What are some email marketing mistakes I have missed in the list?